-Trail to Eagle Sessions (1:15 - 2:00 Monday and Tuesday)
+Trail to Eagle Session (12:50 - 2:00 Tuesday)

-These sessions will inform Scouts what they can do to help make their journey to Eagle a little easier and less stressful.
+This session will inform Scouts what they can do to help make their journey to Eagle a little easier and less stressful.
 It will include a discussion about selecting meaningful projects, keeping track of the project hours, navigating the paperwork process, and answering any questions.
-Participation in these sessions are mandatory for anyone taking the Trail to Eagle badges.
+Participation in this session is mandatory for anyone taking the Trail to Eagle badges.